Skip to content

 Instagram: @fromtherooftops.art

-There are many social platforms for sharing my photography, but none of them get reach in the United States, such as Instagram.
+There are many social platforms for sharing photography, but none of them get reach in the United States as Instagram.
 The only problem is that Instagram is not an art-friendly platform.
+It is a algorithmically policed platform that is terrified of content that could scare users away from the platform.

 Like any artist, I make things with the purpose of sharing.
 Contemporary photographers like Helmut Newton and Herb Ritts inspire me.
 You know these names.
 They are reputable art icons.
-Today, they could only post some of their images on Instagram.
+But they could only post some of their images on Instagram today.

 But Instagram does not purport to be an art-friendly place.
 It is simply trying to grow your dwell time on the platform.
 The more you hang out on Instagram, the more ads you are exposed to.
 Instagram’s primary business is not allowing you to share your images and videos with the world.
 Instead, it sells your data to its advertisers.
 You are what they sell.

-Now, with this said, I am completely aware that Instagram is a company with the right to make its platform how it sees fit.
+Now, with this said, I am completely aware that Instagram is a company with the right to make its platform however it sees fit.
 The aforementioned artists who inspire me occasionally have adult themes.
 Not all Instagram users want to see things like nude bodyscapes or provocative posing.
+But other platforms have better technology for battling this.
+Meta (Instagram’s parent company) is one of the most successful tech companies – how can they not have superior algorithms?.

 This is the screen that explains my punishment.
 The red arrow shows the offending images: